cs146group4/CourtCounterCopy/README.md

 ### Importing to Android Studio from GitHub

 For this part, I recommend _NOT_ using the import tools from within Android Studio.
 Doing that gave me all sorts of unexpected errors.
-Instead, try following these steps:
+If you want to use GitHub Desktop to set up your project, follow these steps:

 1. Using GitHub Desktop, click on the + button at the top left and select __"Clone".__ This will allow you to download from any GitHub repo.
 Select the project you wish to download.
 (In this case, cs146group4/CourtCounterCopy)
 2. Choose the directory you want to save your project in.
 You can choose AndroidStudioProjects, GitHub, or whatever folder you want.
 Verify that the files have appeared.